loafey/master-thesis/Thesis/TODO/Major.md

 ## 4 Compiling Lithium

 - 4.1 Transformations
-  - [ ] "end up being ill-kinded" - the story-line seems a bit strange: you say that 4.1.2 shows how to transform the types to keep them well-kinded.
-But then the closures don't "end up being ill-kinded" after all.
-Perhaps you meant to motivate why the 4.1.2 transormation is needed?

-  - [ ] 4.1.2: I don't get this part

   - [ ] 4.1.3: Same here: I find this subsection very hard to penetrate.
 Examples:
     - [ ] "The issue is that the only variable that is a stack is ��′, but it cannot be the chosen stack because bound variables are stored